wcm-io-caravan/caravan-rhyme/README.md

 The key concepts and features of **Rhyme** are:
 - HAL APIs are represented as type-safe **annotated Java interfaces**.
 - These interfaces are shared with the consumers, which can use them as a **highly abstracted client API**.
-- The same interfaces are also used to **keep the server-side implementation well structured**, and always in sync with the published API.
+- The same interfaces are also used to **keep the server-side implementation well structured**, and always in sync with the API interfaces.
 - simple and transparent support for **embedded resources**
 - generation and integration of **HTML API documentation** from the annotated interfaces
 -  **controlling caching** using the `cache-control: max-age` header